Vaginoplasty & Vaginal Tightening in London

 What are the benefits of a vaginoplasty?Vaginal rejuvenation can help remove the excess vaginal tissues and tighten the vaginal wall to boost self-esteem and increase pleasure during sexual intercourse.

-Do I need vaginoplasty or labiaplasty?Labiaplasty addresses the labia minora or labia majora for aesthetic or functional improvement, whereas, vaginoplasty addresses the surgical reconstruction of the vaginal walls to tighten and narrow the diameter of the vagina performed to tighten the tissues.
+Do I need vaginoplasty or labiaplasty?Labiaplasty addresses the labia minora or labia majora for aesthetic or functional improvement, whereas, vaginoplasty addresses the surgical reconstruction of the vaginal walls to tighten and narrow the diameter of the vagina.